The-Pyoneers/cs107-FinalProject/docs/milestone1.md

 #### Classes to use:
 -	DataClass which defines the instance as the dual number structure; FunctionClass which reads user-specified functions as input

-#### Methods and name attributes:
-- Methods include all the mathematical operations like plus, multiplication, division, sin, power, log, exp, tanh, etc.
--	Name attributes include value and derivative.
+Our methods include all the mathematical operations like plus, multiplication, division, sin, power, log, exp, tanh, etc. And the name attributes include value and derivative.

-#### External dependencies:
--	Numpy
+The only external dependency would be Numpy

-#### How will you deal with elementary functions like sin, sqrt, log, and exp (and all the others)?
--	Creating (overloading) separate functions as class methods for each of the elementary functions
+For elementary functions like sin, sqrt, log, and exp (and all the others), we will create (overload) separate functions as class methods for each of the elementary functions

 ## Advanced Feature(s)
-The advanced features for this project include:
 -	The addition of reverse mode automatic differentiation
 -	The use of Farad in several use cases involving differential equations